 The Capitalization Rate (Cap Rate) is the rate reflecting the relationship between the Assessable Net Operating Income and the Market Value to Real Estate of the property.
 The Cap Rate converts the Assessable Net Operating Income into an indication of property value.
 The Cap Rate, in its basic formula, is found by dividing Assessable Net Operating Income by the Sale Price.

-The capitalization rate is applied based on Stratification.
-The variables that affect the Cap Rate for Hotels are the hotel stratification and the age of the hotel.
+The Capitalization Rate is applied based on Stratification.